caoyang7/caoyang7.github.io/_includes/about/en.md

-Hi, this is victor, a frat brother and programming enthusiast.
+Hi, this is caoyang7, a frat brother and programming enthusiast.

 Here I record my IT learning path, and share some learning experience, and a variety of pit skills, notes summary